Jared Isaacman: Polaris Dawn

 In 2024, Isaacman led Polaris Dawn, the first mission in the privately funded Polaris Program.
-The four-person crew reached a peak altitude of 1400 km, farther away from Earth than any human has gone since the last time Americans walked on the Moon, before lowering to 700 km.
+The four-person crew reached a peak altitude of 1400 km, the farthest from Earth any human had gone since Apollo 17, before lowering to 700 km.
 On September 12, Isaacman and crewmate Sarah Gillis performed the first private extravehicular activity (EVA), becoming the first civilians to conduct a spacewalk, technically a Stand-up EVA (SEVA) as at no point did either crew-member fully exit the spacecraft.
 Over the five-day flight, the crew conducted 40 science experiments and demonstrated Starlink laser-based communications in orbit.

-Administrator-nominee of NASA
+Administrator of NASA

-Isaacman speaks at his confirmation hearing.
+Isaacman speaks at his first confirmation hearing.